turpaultn/DESED/README.md

 	* `python download_real_data.py`
 	* Send a mail with the csv files in the `real_data/missing_files` folder to [nicolas](nicolas.turpault@inria.fr) (and [romain](romain.serizel@loria.fr))
-* The real_data folder (same as dcase2019, it just makes the difference with the synthetic one)
+* The real_data folder (same as dcase2019, with a different structure)
 	* Clone this repo
 	* `cd real_data/src`
 	* `python download_real_data.py`